Norman2115/totoro-fantasy/README.md

 6. **Reunion**: The girl reunites with her mother, and they make up.

 ## Features
-- Simple 2D animation with basic character movements and transitions.
+- Simple 2D animation with character movements and transitions.
 - Animated environment with mushroom houses and other whimsical elements.
 - Character interactions including Totoro providing comfort and the Catbus transporting the girl.
 - Emotional storytelling through visuals and character expressions.